preco21/playgrounds/packages/serverless-playgrounds/README.md

 ### Deploy

+You will need to setup credentials first before deploying: [Setting up credentials on AWS](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

-You can easily deploy your app with Serverless by running this single command:
+Then, you can easily deploy your app with Serverless by running this single command:

 ```bash
 $ serverless deploy